Before travelling to Japan, everyone makes a big deal of how to behave correctly in Japan – because it’s so different.

 When I got to Sri Lanka not long ago, on my first train ride I was sitting in front of a lovely old gentleman who was wearing a sarong – yes, that’s basically a wrap skirt – and eating rice with curry sauce with his fingers from a sheet of newspaper.

 Let me tell you, that was pretty different from what you see on trains in many other parts of this world.

 So why didn’t anybody whisper full of intimidation Oh, you’re going to Sri Lanka.
 Well, that must be so different?

 Japan is being pretty hyped in this sense.
-I think it’s because foreigners are expected to adapt to the customs and rules right away.
+I think it’s because foreigners are expected to adapt to customs and rules right away.

 Nobody would expect a European traveller to put on a wrap skirt and eat curry sauce with his fingers from a newspaper sheet.

-Yes, good behavior varies from region to region, manners differ, rules and regulations are divers.
+Yes, good behavior varies from region to region, manners differ, and rules and regulations are diverse.

 In any case, in Japan, you are expected to do it the Japanese way.